 The Ultimate List of Hacker Movies You Should Watch

-Share these with your co-workers as a fun and entertaining way to observe (and participate in) National Cyber Security Awareness Month! …So, here's our list in no particular order.
+Share these with your co-workers as a fun and entertaining way to observe (and participate in) National Cyber Security Awareness Month! …So, here's our list in order of release date.

 WarGames (1983)